 How is this knowledge shaped or extended by experience with the task?

-To investigate this, experiment 1 (Mazor & Fleming, 2020) uses colour pop-out search, a specific visual search paradigm.
-Pop-out search tasks involve a target item so salient that it pops out immediately (e.g. red item among blue items), leading to very efficient search, independently of set size.
+To investigate this, experiment 1 (Mazor & Fleming, 2020) uses colour search, where the target item can be identified solely by its colour.
+Colour is one of a limited class of visual properties that give rise to ‘visual pop out’, wherethe target item so salient that it pops out immediately (e.g. red item among blue items), leading to very efficient search, independently of set size.
 Empirical RT x set size slopes for pop-out search tasks are flat, near zero ms/item (Wolfe, 1998).
 Experiment 1 differs from classic colour pop-out experiments in that the order of trials is predetermined.
 By starting with TA trials, participant’s ability to base search termination on experience with target-present trials is controlled for, and only metacognitive knowledge is probed.
 Results are clear evidence for a colour pop-out effect on TA trials, prior to experience with target-present (TP) trials, suggesting that participants used metacognitive expectations about pop-out search time to terminate their search.

 The present experiment will attempt to extend the findings of experiment 1 to shape pop-out search, as well as attempt to specify the nature of the metacognitive knowledge involved in shape search termination (implicit or explicit).